This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - free fatty acids

-Free fatty acids are components that reduce the smoke point in frying fats and oxidize rapidly, giving rancid flavours.
+Free fatty acids are components that reduce the smoke point in frying fats and oils.
+They oxidize rapidly, giving rancid flavours.
+High levels of free fatty acids in seeds is a sign of seed degradation.

-The test gives a direct measure of the processing qualities of the oil and the amount of lye required to refine oils.
+The free fatty acids test gives a direct measure of the processing qualities of the oil and the amount of lye required to refine oils.
 Top canola seed usually has less than 0.7% free fatty acids.
-International specifications for top grade oil are usually set at 2.0% free fatty acids.

 Glucosinolates are natural components of canola, rapeseed, and mustard seed.
 These compounds are responsible for the pungent odour and sharp flavour of cabbage, brussels sprouts, radishes, broccoli and cauliflower.
 They are natural toxicants, associated with goitre and liver damage when consumed in large quantities.

-Glucosinolates may be desirable in mustard seed destined for condiment use.
+Glucosinolates are desirable in mustard seed destined for condiment use.
 However, high levels in rapeseed restricted the use of this seed for feed.
 Breeding programs to reduce the level of glucosinolates in rapeseed produced canola.

 - grade code

-A grade code is a four-digit code used throughout the grain industry to identify each grade of each class of grain.
+A grade code is a five-digit code used throughout the grain industry to identify each grade of each class of grain.

 See also grain code.